 We encourage all students to research their study abroad destination.
 The State Department has important information available online.
 Be sure to read up on Irish history, culture, and current events before your arrival, as well.
-Knowing as much as possible about where you are going will not only make you more comfortable during your time in the country, but will also allow you to talk more knowledgeably with your host family and new friends.
+Knowing as much as possible about where you are going will not only make you more comfortable during your time in the country, but will also allow you to talk more knowledgeably with your with locals.